joshnuss/react-hooks-in-svelte/README.md

 }
 ```

-So we need to wrap `handleClick` in a `useCallback`, to give a hint to the rendering system that the handler hasn't changed.
+So we need to wrap `handleClick` in a `useCallback`, to give a hint to the rendering system that the handler wasn't changed.

-In Svelte, event handlers are declared inside `<script>` tags, so they won't be redefined on every render.
-They are defined once per component, similar to how event handlers worked in `React.Component`.
+In Svelte this isn't needed, because event handlers are declared inside `<script>` tags.
+They aren't defined in the render path and therefore arent't redefined on every render.
+They are defined once per component, so they work similar to how event handlers worked with `React.Component`.

 ## useMemo